gcardi/Anafestica/QUICK_TOUR.md

     RestoreProperties();
 ```

-Finally, set the `comboboxFontName` to reflect the font name just restored from the Windows Registry.
+Finally, the next line sets the `comboboxFontName` to reflect the font name just restored from the Windows Registry.

 ```cpp
     SelectCurrentFont();
 ```

 Let's spend a few words for the destructor.
 A destructor who throws exceptions is known to be evil.
-As the destructor is responsible for writing the custom attributes on the node associated with the form, it must protect himself from any exceptions that could occur in the calling of `SaveProperties()` function.
+As the destructor is responsible for writing the custom attributes on the node associated with the form, it must protect itself from any exceptions that could occur in the calling of `SaveProperties()` function.

 ```cpp
 __fastcall TForm1::~TForm1()